joostory/tinymce-plugin-codeblock/README.md

 ## The production build

-By running the `npm run build` command Webpack will create a `dist` directory with a child directory with the name of your plugin (codeblock) containing three files:
+By running the `npm run build` command Webpack will create a `dist` directory with a child directory with the name of your plugin (codeblock) containing four files:

 * `plugin.js` - the bundled plugin
 * `plugin.min.js` - the bundles, uglified and minified plugin
+* `codeblock.css` - codeblock dialog style (copied over from `static/codeblock.css`)
-* `LICENSE` - a file explaining the license of your plugin (copied over from `src/LICENSE`)
+* `LICENSE` - a file explaining the license of your plugin (copied over from `LICENSE`)